MOwais/graphql-with-mern/README.md

 # graphql-with-mern
-GraphQL with MERN + Apollo
+A Project Management app created with MERN + GraphQL using the Apollo client.
+Manage clients and their projects.